-MAX-LOAD-1 MAX-LOAD-2 MAX-LOAD-3 MAX-LOAD-4 MAX-LOAD-5 are unused for this TYPE = HEAT-REJECTION.
+MAX-LOAD-1 MAX-LOAD-2 MAX-LOAD-3 MAX-LOAD-4 MAX-LOAD-5

 TYPE = ELECTRICAL

 Takes the U-name of an ELEC-METER command.
 This keyword is used instead of CIRCULATION-LOOP.
 The meter will typically be of TYPE = UTILITY, although it may also by of type BUILDING or SUBMETER.
 Note that both the UTILITY and BUILDING meters may actually represent a grouping of submeters.